nightscout/nightscout.github.io/docs/nightscout/security.md

 If you're using [Heroku](https://dashboard.heroku.com/apps) you can rename your Nightscout site URL in your app `Settings`.

+<img src="../img/Security01.png" style="zoom:80%;" />

+If you're using Railway look [here](../../vendors/railway.app/new_user/#change-your-railway-nightscout-site-name).

 Once done, make sure all apps (uploaders and downloaders) are updated accordingly,

-<img src="../img/Security01.png" style="zoom:80%;" />

 </br>